 Students may submit a third party document or purchase order from an employer, etc. which allows the College to bill that party directly with no restrictions Documentation must be presented at the time of registration.
 Web registrants will need to present the third party information prior to registration to ensure that your financial account is credited or coded or you may be dropped for non-payment.

 The College offers an installment payment plan.
-Students may enroll in the Payment Plan, a third party service for a fee, and make monthly and Biweekly payments for the upcoming semester.
-The first installment and the fee are due with the application.
-Terms for the payment plan contracts are monitored by the Student Payment Office.
+Students may enroll in the Payment Plan (an enrollment fee is required), and make monthly and biweekly payments for the upcoming semester.
+The first installment and the enrollment fee are due with the application.
+Terms for the payment plan contracts are monitored by Student Central.
 Budgets may be automatically adjusted to cover billed charges.
-If financial aid is received or a class is dropped or added, you should review your agreement balance online through Official Payments or contact Bunker Hill Community College Student Payment Office at 617-228-2150 or e-mail email@example.com to confirm the change.
+If financial aid is received or a class is dropped or added, you should review your agreement balance online through ACI Payments, Inc. or contact Student Central at 617-228-2370 or e-mail email@example.com to confirm the change.
 Students who are delinquent will be subject to payment penalties, and may be denied the use of the payment plan in future semesters.
 View more information on the payment plan at http://www.bhcc.edu/autopay/.
 Payment plans are not available for the summer sessions.

 Outstanding Financial Obligations

 Students who have any outstanding financial obligations to the College are not permitted to register.
-If already registered, these students will not be permitted to attend classes, nor will they receive grade reports, attendance reports, or transcripts of grades, without the final approval of the Bursar.
-The Bursar’s Office is located in the Student Payment Office, Room B219, Charlestown Campus.
+If already registered, these students will not be permitted to attend classes, nor will they receive grade reports, attendance reports, or transcripts of grades.

 Bunker Hill Community College is responsible for making “diligent efforts” to collect amounts due the state.
 Diligent efforts shall include written billings, dunning notices and subsequent assignments to a collection agency.
 The student is responsible for all collection costs and any fees incurred in the collection of debt and for informing the College of any dispute regarding the debt.
 The College advises students that their debts may be discharged through the intercept of any Commonwealth and Federal payments that are due to them, including tax refunds.
 Please be advised that your student account debt constitutes an "educational benefit overpayment or loan" as defined pursuant to 11 U.S.C section 523(a)(8), and therefore is not dischargeable in bankruptcy.